-The California Air Resources Board (CARB) has developed an ambient air quality standard for PM-10 of 50 $\mu$ g/m3 averaged over a 24 hour period (CARB, 2012).
-If the daily average from perimeter monitoring exceeds 50 $\mu$ g/m3, or the baseline dust conditions, whichever is higher, additional dust control measures will be implemented per Table 1 and Section 4.0.
-The daily average will be calculated over a 24 hour period based on (1) the continuous dust monitoring data collected over the course of the work day and (2) the previously established baseline dust concentrations, extrapolated over the remainder of the 24 hour period.

-Visual and/or remote alarms on the perimeter dust monitors will be set to trigger if the PM-10 level exceeds 250 $\mu$ g/m3 averaged over 10 minutes.
-If the visual and/or remote alarms are triggered, additional dust control measures will be implemented per Table 1 and Section 4.0.
+The California Air Resources Board (CARB) has developed an ambient air quality standard for PM-10 of 50 μg/m3 averaged over a 24 hour period (CARB, 2012).
+In response to the SFDPH's Dust Monitoring Plan Conditional Approval Letter dated 15 September, 2015, a daily average will not be calculated.
+Instead an average over 30 minutes from perimeter monitoring equipment will be calculated.
+If the 30 minute TWA average exceeds 50 μg/m3, or the baseline dust condition, whichever is higher, additional dust control measures will be implemented per Table 1 and Section 4.0.
+The 30 minute TWA will be calculated 24 hours a day during active dust generating activities.
+Visual and/or remote alarms on the perimeter dust monitors will be set to trigger if the PM-10 level is exceeds 50 μg/m3.
+The action level of 50 μg/m3 may be negotiated with the SFDPH if the background dust monitoring results indicate a higher site background level.
+If the visual and/or remote alarms are triggered above the approved action level, additional dust control measures will be implemented per Table 1 and Section 4.0.